gvwilson/sensibleadventures/cloudherd/reboot.md

             *   Noxy sees through the eyes of creatures lurking in the trees near Stale
             *   children have been rounded up
             *   her mother is imprisoned with Granna Fee
-            *   Choegyal is having a muttered argument with Dorbu
+            *   Choegyal is having a muttered argument with Dorbu about letting her go
             *   Choegyal: "Respected, you are the best sergeant I've ever served, but if I ever hear you talking like that again, I'm taking it to the colonel"
         *   Noxy: "Why won't you just help?"
-            *   forest: "Magic needs to be paid for"
+            *   forest: "All this will pass"
+            *   get a sense of how old the forest really is
     *   forest sends her back to her friends
         *   Noxy wakes up on the ground (again - "this is getting tiresome")
         *   she has been unconscious for almost a full day